rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

 The following steps use the *portable* version of *MobaXterm Home Edition*, which is free and does not need to be installed with an installer;
 just download, unpack and execute.
 If you want to use another terminal, key generator or data transfer app please consult their manuals...

+ * 0: Check your MobaXterm version is **12.3 or newer** as older ones have a known bug and won't work.
  * 1: Launch MobaXterm and choose the ```MobaKeyGen (SSH key generator)``` from the tools as shown in the screenshot below.

 ![launch MobaKeyGen](img/MobaXterm1.png)